Palladinium/quartermaster/README.md

 - Support for Rust versions before 1.74
 - Git index protocol (only sparse index supported)

-## Limitations
+### Limitations

 These are features which I haven't gotten around to implementing yet.
 Contributions are welcome and appreciated!

-- **HTTPS/SSL**: at the moment, Quartermaster is HTTP only. **Do not** expose Quartermaster to the open Internet.
+- **No HTTPS/SSL**: at the moment, Quartermaster is HTTP only. **Do not** expose Quartermaster to the open Internet.
 Do put it behind a reverse proxy which handles SSL termination like [NGINX](http://nginx.org/), or a VPN like [https://www.wireguard.com/](Wireguard) or [https://openvpn.net/](OpenVPN), or do both!
-- More granular auth.
-Currently, any valid token has full read/write access to the repository.
+- Granular auth: Currently, any valid token has full read/write access to the repository.
-- More auth methods, e.g. OpenID.
+- Auth methods: e.g. OpenID.
 I have no need for them yet.
-- Better cross-platform support.
-While in theory nothing stops Quartermaster from running on other platforms like Windows, MacOS or BSDs, I have only tested it on Linux.
+- Cross-platform support: While in theory nothing stops Quartermaster from running on other platforms like Windows, MacOS or BSDs, I have only tested it on Linux.
 Feedback is welcome!

-# Installation

-## Docker
+## Installation

-## Arch Linux
+### Arch Linux

 Quartermaster has a [package](http://todo) on the Arch User Repository.
 Install it with your preferred AUR wrapper or [build it yourself](https://wiki.archlinux.org/title/Arch_User_Repository#Installing_and_upgrading_packages).
 For example, using yay: